cogdishion/SE2/README.md

 Tested under 2018b.
 Parallel toolbox not required, but helpful for large datasets.

 To cluster data,
-Download SpeakEasy2: Champagne, navigate to the SpeakEasy2 folder in matlab (or put it on your matlab path) and type: <br />
+Download SpeakEasy2: Champagne (SE2), navigate to the SpeakEasy2 folder in matlab (or put it on your matlab path) and type: <br />
 load ADJdemo %at the matlab prompt to load an example network.  <br />
 Then run SpeakEasy2 by typing… <br />
 SpeakEasy2(ADJ) <br />